-From the vibrant fall colors, gala Oktoberfest to zip-lining through the fall foliage and walking along the shore path of the lake, there are plenty of things to see and do throughout the fall season in Lake Geneva.
+From the vibrant fall colors to Gala Oktoberfest to zip-lining through the fall foliage and walking along the shore path of the lake, there are plenty of things to see and do throughout the fall season in Lake Geneva.

-To experience the best fall colors of Lake Geneva, you can rent a bike and bike through Big Foot Recreation District, or hike the scenic Lake Geneva Shore Path or take a boat cruise on Lake Geneva.
+To experience the best fall colors of Lake Geneva, you can rent a bike and bike through Big Foot Recreation District, hike the scenic Lake Geneva Shore Path, or take a boat cruise on Lake Geneva.